 If you choose to try this out for yourself… here are a few Pro Tips:

-If you haven't shaved in a while (or ever), start off with an electric razor to trim down then use a razor blade to attack the stubble.
+If you haven't shaved in a while (or ever), start off with an electric razor to for a close trim, then use a razor blade to attack the remaining stubble.

 Using shaving cream and warm water, shave in the direction the hair grows.
-Going against the grain might appear to give a closer shave but it’s not worth the discomfort and/or pain the consequential ingrown hairs will give you.
+Going against the grain might appear to give a closer shave but it is not worth the discomfort and/or pain of the ingrown hairs it will likely give you.

 Try stretching the skin as taut as possible when shaving:

 For calves, flex your foot to tighten your calf muscle.